Birch & Gaydon, and ZenithCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Birch & Gaydon was a business of retail jewellers, silversmiths and watchmakers that was taken over by Asprey & Co.
 Ltd. in 1959.
-The business had its origins in the eighteenth century as a watch repairer, and during the nineteenth century manufactured watches by the traditional English hand craft method of "putting out".
-By 1880 increased competition from Switzerland and America meant that the traditional English craft methods of watch manufacture were no longer economically viable and the business concentrated on retailing watches, jewellery and items made by others.
+The business began in the eighteenth century as a watch repairer, and during the nineteenth century manufactured watches.
+By 1900 increased competition from Switzerland and America meant that the traditional English craft methods of watch manufacture were no longer economically viable so the business concentrated on retailing watches, jewellery and items made by others.

-The company can trace its roots back to some time before 1760.
-It was established by William Turner, a watchmaker, or more strictly a watch repairer as there is no evidence that he actually made watches, at 18 Cornhill in the City of London, close to the Bank of England.
-In 1825 Turner moved to 167 Fenchurch St. London.
+The company can trace its roots back to around 1760.
+It was established by William Turner, a watchmaker, at 18 Cornhill in the City of London, close to the Bank of England.
+In 1825 Turner moved his business to 167 Fenchurch St. London.

 By 1833 the business had relocated to number 173 Fenchurch Street.
 William Turner died in 1839 and in 1840 the business passed into the hands of William Birch.
-Birch might have been an apprentice to Turner, but it seems more likely that he purchased the business after Turner's death.
-William Turner's will instructed his executors to "as soon as conveniently may be ... make sale and dispose of to the best advantage in their power my stock in trade and goodwill as a watch and clockmaker and jeweller ...".
+Birch might have been an apprentice to Turner, but it seems more likely that he purchased the business after Turner's death since William Turner's will instructed his executors to:

 In 1874 the company relocated across the road to 172 Fenchurch Street.

 William Birch was born in 1815 and died aged 88 in 1903.
-He retired from the partnership on 29 September 1883.
+Henry Martin Gaydon had joined William Birch in 1877 as a partner, the partnership was named Birch and Gaydon.
+William Birch retired from the partnership on 29 September 1883.
 Birch & Gaydon, described at the time of Birch's retirement as chronometer makers, goldsmiths and jewellers at 172 Fenchurch Street, continued with Gaydon as sole partner.